Kyle-Oregon-State/CS-162-Share/README.md

-The code for my assignments will be posted here, allowing you to easily download the assignment code I made to test, or you can enter it and copy/paste it, and you can read it before you download it as well.
+The code for my assignments will be posted here and named appropriately, allowing you to easily download the assignment code I made to test, or you can enter the assignment in github and copy/paste the code into your IDE.
+You can also read the code before you download it as well.